 Student use of technology and the Internet is governed by district policy 524-2 regarding use of technology and telecommunications systems.
-The policy can be viewed at:

-See the Student iPad Loan Agreement for additional details about iPad implementation.
+The policy can be viewed at https://northfieldschools.org/files/board-policy-524.pdf See the Student iPad Loan Agreement for additional details about iPad implementation. iPad Loan Agreement: English | Español